 So, by now I’m sure that you can see the necessity of a caloric deficit for losing weight.

-The key now is figuring out how to effectively implement one and lose weight.
+The key now is figuring out the best way for YOU to do so and therefore lose weight.

 That’s what we’ll go over now.

 We know that every diet out there WILL work as long as it creates a caloric deficit, right.

 But creating a caloric deficit isn’t the whole picture.